+Cumulative Voting:

-Cumulative Voting: A system of voting for electing members of the Bank's Board of vote per share.
+A system of voting for electing members of the Bank's Board of Directors, which allows shareholders to vote proportionately to the number of shares they hold.
+Each shareholder is entitled to only one vote per share.
 This allows a shareholder to cast all of their votes for a single candidate or divide them among several candidates.